 In general, the majority of respondents foresee that demand for permanent and seasonal roles at all levels will stay the same.
-There is anticipated to be a slight increase in demand for non-specialist employees (both permanent and seasonal), and for permanent managerial/technical and supervisory roles.
+There is anticipated to be a slight increase in demand for supervisory roles by just over a quarter of respondents, and similarly for seasonal, non-specialist employees.